securisec/r2wiki/options/e/ec.md

 - **`ec`** list all color keys
-	> [Values that can be modifed using `ec`](/options/e/ec/ec-values).
+	> [Values that can be modifed using `ec` and theme example can be found here](/options/e/ec/ec-values).
 Colors can be changed to create custom themes.
 Custom themes can be placed in `radare2/libr/cons/d/` folder.

 	> `ec usrcmt color` to change comment color
 - **`ec*`** same as above, but using r2 commands